cggallant/WebAssembly-in-Action/updated-code/Chapter 3/README.md

 ---

-To compile the code in the _updated-code_ folders requires _Emscripten 1.40.1_.
+To compile the code in the _updated-code_ folder requires _Emscripten 1.40.1_.

 The instructions for installing Emscripten can be found in _Appendix A_ of the book.